Music and performing arts tour.

 Overview: Clutching our trusty travel pass, this morning we visit the Tate Britain and other galleries with relevant shows.

-Tonights performance to be specified.
+Tonight’s performance is yet to be announced.

 The main building, located on the eastern edge of Central Park along Manhattan’s Museum Mile, is by area one of the world’s largest art galleries.

 Overview: Today we visit the Guggenheim Museum for a guided tour of its highlights.
 Completed in 1959, this Frank Lloyd Wright–designed museum is among the 20th century’s most important architectural landmarks.
-We have a free afternoon to continue to explore the city, before coming together in the evening for a group dinner and an evening performance at the Met.
+We have a free afternoon to continue to explore the city, before coming together in the evening for a farewell dinner and an evening performance at the Met.

 Overview: After breakfast, we say our farewells and the tour draws to a close.